Annie Byron

-Annie Byron is an AFI Award-winning Australian film, stage, and television actress best known for Wolf Creek 2, Fran, Muriel's Wedding, and Doing Time for Patsy Cline.
+Annie Byron is an Australian film, stage, and television actress best known for Wolf Creek 2, Fran, Muriel's Wedding, and Doing Time for Patsy Cline.

-Early life
+Early life and education

-Byron was born in Inverell, Australia.
+Annie Byron was born in Inverell, New South Wales.
 She attended primary school at St. Mary's Ross Hill Primary School and Sacred Heart Primary School, then high school at St. Ursula's College in Armidale and Inverell High School.

-She graduated with a scholarship to the University of New South Wales, where she earned an Arts degree with Honors in Drama.
+She is a graduate of the University of New South Wales.

 After graduating university, she enrolled in the National Institute of Dramatic Art along with Steve Bisley, Debra Lawrence, Robert Menzies, Peter Kingston, Judy Davis, and Mel Gibson.

 Career

 Byron was cast as Lou, the second wife of Harry Sullivan in the Australian television series The Sullivans the year after graduating from NIDA.
 She has since worked in numerous film, television, theatre and radio productions in Australia for over 30 years.
 She is best known for her roles as Lil in Wolf Creek 2, as Marge in Fran, as Rhonda's Mother in Muriel's Wedding, and as Mum in Doing Time for Patsy Cline.

 She has performed with Australian theatre companies Sydney Theatre Company, Belvoir St Theatre, the Ensemble Theatre, The Q, Perth Actors Collective, Hothouse Theatre, Griffin Theatre Company, and the Playbox Theatre Company.

 She performed in the sold out run of Sydney Theatre Company's production of Hedda Gabler opposite Cate Blanchett and Hugo Weaving in 2004 in Sydney and in 2006 at Brooklyn Academy of Music in New York City.
-She also toured internationally to Dublin, Seoul, and Montreal with Force Majeure's production of The Age.
+She also toured internationally to Dublin, Seoul, and Montreal with Force Majeure's production of The Age I'm In.